 Our kids program offers lessons that will provide children with the fundamental foundations of the sport, in groups that are suitable for any level of experience.
-Program includes a full-day lift ticket, lesson and lunch.
+Full day lesson, lift and Rental packages available.

 Additional programs available.
-Book a lesson at Guest Services or ask a bike quide for help in choosing the best program for you
+Book a lesson at Bike School Sales or ask a bike guide for help in choosing the best program for you.